xinchao-bojan/mirea_rtuitlab/README.md

 If errors occur, the ```docker-compose up --build``` can help.
 Download my docker image ,if it is still not working.

 # API documentation
+## Admin panel

+To have access to the admin panel enter /admin after the service path

 ## Auth requests

 Auth requests for Purchase and Shop is the same that differ only start of path.
 Factory app has not auth functions.
+There are a lot of functions in my authentication system (reset passwords and logins, deleting,patching users) but I will write only useful for this task

 ## POST /auth/jwt/create/